 - Assisting the export sector to achieve trade efficiency by helping them to resolve their problems/constraints in association with related agencies.

-- Assisting in improvement of export support services in co-ordination with other service-providers.
+- Assisting in the improvement of export support services in coordination with other service providers.

-- Working with international trade promotion organizations as well as other local trade support organizations, with the purpose of assisting exporters and potential exporters in the development of business opportunities in the world market.
+- Working with international trade promotion organizations as well as other local trade support organizations in assisting exporters and potential exporters in the development of business opportunities in the world market.

-- Implementing human resource development training/awareness programmes for exporters, potential exporters and related personnel, with the objective of helping them to acquire/enhance their skills in technology, productivity, financial/general management, export marketing, etc.
+- Implementing human resource development training and awareness programmes for exporters, potential exporters and related personnel, with the objective of helping them to acquire and enhance their skills in technology, productivity, financial, general management, and export marketing sectors.

-Sri Lanka is a complex marketplace.
-More than 2 million people are spread across different provinces.
-A wide range of differences in climate and geography cover thousands of miles.
+Sri Lanka is a complex marketplace with more than 2 million people spread across different provinces and region with vast differences in climate and geography covering hundreds of miles.
 There are large metropolitan areas and small rural hamlets.
-English language is spoken throughout the country.
+The English language is spoken throughout the country.

-- Identifies key customers, key decision-makers and the main issues involved in choosing one product or service other another.
+- Resolving the main issues involved in selecting product or service.